NonLERFness of arithmetic hyperbolic manifold groups and mixed 3-manifold groups: Union of two hyperbolic -manifolds along a circle

 In Proposition \ref{nonseparable}, we took a finite cyclic cover of $\hat{N}$ along $\Sigma$.
-It can be done either geometrically, i.e. take finitely many copies of $\hat{N}\setminus \Sigma$ and paste together, or algebraically, i.e. take a finite cyclic cover dual to the cohomology class defined by $\Sigma$.
+It can be done either geometrically, i.e. take finitely many copies of $\hat{N}\setminus \Sigma$ and paste them together, or algebraically, i.e. take a finite cyclic cover dual to the cohomology class defined by $\Sigma$.
+Here we will follow the algebraic process.